Linear-in-momentum spin orbit interactions in planar Ge/GeSi heterostructures and spin qubits: Tight-binding calculations in Ge/GeSi heterostructures

 As an example, we plot in Fig.~\ref{fig:etas} the $\eta_i$'s computed along the path $k_{y^\prime}=0.01$\,\AA$^{-1}\to\Gamma\to k_{x^\prime}=0.01$\,\AA$^{-1}$.
 The unit cell size is $L=32L_0$ and the vertical electric field is $E_z=3$\,mV/nm.
 The $\eta_i$'s are averaged over 70 realizations of the RD alloy.
 As expected from section \ref{sec:SO}, only $\eta_1$ is sizable along $[\overline{1}10]$, and only $\eta_2$ is sizable along $[110]$ ($\eta_3$, not displayed on Fig.~\ref{fig:etas}, is negligible in both directions).
 The effective spin Hamiltonian reads therefore:

 We next fit $\eta_1$ and $\eta_2$ with a fifth-order polynomial accounting for linear, cubic, and residual higher-order in $k$ spin-orbit interactions:

 The $\gamma$'s make sizable contributions only at large $k$ and are therefore little relevant in large quantum dots.
 The values of the linear coefficients $\alpha_{1,y^\prime}$ and $\alpha_{2,x^\prime}$ are plotted as a function of the unit cell side $L$ in Fig.~\ref{fig:convergence}a.
 The fits on the average $\eta_i$'s (dots) are reported along with the standard deviation on each single realization of the RD alloy (error bars).
 The horizontal dashed lines are the $\alpha$'s obtained in the VC approximation (that are independent on $L$).
 Although the different realizations of the RD alloy are still scattered at $L=41L_0=16.4$ nm, the average $\alpha$'s are reasonably well converged and match the VC data.
-Similar convergence is reached for the cubic coefficients $\beta$ (Fig.~\ref{fig:convergence}b), but the VC approximation performs slightly worse.
-We conclude from these plots that alloy disorder may significantly scatter the spin-orbit parameters of small quantum dots with diameters $d\lesssim 20$\,nm; yet for practical quantum dots with diameters $d\gtrsim 50$ nm, the VC approximation provides a reliable description of spin-orbit splittings, especially at first-order in $k$.
+Similar convergence is reached for the cubic coefficients $\beta$ (Fig.~\ref{fig:convergence}b), but the VC approximation performs slightly worse \YMN{(possibly because cubic interactions probe larger $k$/shorter wavelengths and are thus more sensitive to alloy disorder in the barriers).} We conclude from these plots that alloy disorder may significantly scatter the spin-orbit parameters of small quantum dots with diameters $d\lesssim 20$\,nm; yet for practical quantum dots with diameters $d\gtrsim 50$ nm, the VC approximation provides a reliable description of spin-orbit splittings, especially at first-order in $k$.